mistergates/ipmon/README.md

 ***Note:*** It would be wise to move this to a WSGI server for production use, see [here](https://flask.palletsprojects.com/en/1.1.x/deploying/)

 # TODO
+- Configure job to truncate poll logs (user controls how long to keep logs)
+- Move forms to WTForms w/ validations
+- Move javascript to static file
+- Account page
+    - Notifications Toggle
+    - Update Password
+- Add/Update/Remove users under Configuration menu
+- Keep track of database schema changes
+- Correctly join tables
 - Document APIs
-- Configure job to truncate poll logs (user controls how far to keep logs)
-- Automatically update database if schema changes
-- Create module for input validations
-- Move host management to own module/blueprint
-- Move javascript to static file